Here comes Markit manufacturing PMI ...

-Markit Economics will publish its preliminary report on US manufacturing during July at 9:45 a.m.
-ET.
+Markit Economics will publish its preliminary reading on the manufacturing sector during June at 9:45 a.m ET.

-Economists forecast that the flash purchasing manager’s index strengthened to 51.5 from 51.3, according to Bloomberg.
-Above 50, the index indicates that the manufacturing sector remains in expansionary territory.
+Economists forecast that the purchasing manager’s index (PMI) rose to 50.9 from a final May reading of 50.7, according to Bloomberg.

-The final report for July put the index at a three-month high, and showed a renewed rise in production volumes and hiring.
+Markit’s report last month showed that output fell for the first time since September 2009, while new orders rose at the slowest pace this year amid weak client demand.

-But it also indicated that the overall pace of growth remained relatively slow.
+We’ll have the latest once the data cross, so refresh this page for updates.

 Business Insider Emails & Alerts